 Resources and Materials to be used with the Lesson Plan

-#AstroFriday is a series of questions submitted by Project WET educators and answered by Astronaut Ricky Arnold about water in space and on Earth and how being an astronauts has shaped his views of water.
-You can also find all other blog posts relating to Ricky and the International Space Station in this space.
+#AstroFriday started as a series of questions submitted by Project WET educators and answered by Astronaut Ricky Arnold about water in space and on Earth and how being an astronauts has shaped his views of water.
+Now you can also find all other blog posts relating to Ricky and the International Space Station in this space.